NNPDF/pineappl/docs/cli-tutorial.md

 Welcome to PineAPPL's CLI tutorial!
-Here we'll explain the basics of PineAPPL's command-line interface (CLI): that's the program `pineappl` that you can you use inside your shell to convolute grids with PDFs and perform other operations.
+Here we'll explain the basics of PineAPPL's command-line interface (CLI): that's the program `pineappl` that you can you use inside your shell to convolute grids with PDFs and to perform other operations.
 This tutorial will also introduce and explain the terminology needed to understand the C, Fortran, Python and Rust API.

-This tutorial assumes that understand the basics of interpolation grids.
+This tutorial assumes that you understand the basics of interpolation grids.
 If you'd like to refresh your memory read the short [overview](interpolation-grids.md).

 ## Prerequisites

-To take the tutorial, you'll need PineAPPL's CLI; follow the installation section in the [README](../README.md).
+To take the tutorial, you'll first need PineAPPL's CLI; if you haven't installed it yet follow its [installation instructions](installation.html#cli-pineappl-for-your-shell).
 Next, you'll need a fresh directory.
-For instance, running
+For instance, run

     cd $(mktemp -d)

-will create a temporary directory.
+to create a temporary directory.
 Finally, you'll need a grid,

     wget 'https://github.com/N3PDF/pineappl/raw/master/pineappl_cli/data/LHCB_WP_7TEV.pineappl.lz4'

-which will be used together with the CLI.
+which you'll use with the CLI.

 ## `pineappl convolute`: Performing convolutions

-Now that we've got a grid, we can perform a convolution with a PDF set:
+Now that you've got a grid, you can perform a convolution with a PDF set:

     pineappl convolute LHCB_WP_7TEV.pineappl.lz4 CT18NNLO

-We've chosen to use the default CT18 PDF set for this tutorial, because it's the shortest to type.
+We chose to use the default CT18 PDF set for this tutorial, because it's the shortest to type.
 If you get an error that reads

     error: Invalid value for '<PDFSETS>...': The PDF set `CT18NNLO` was not found